UW-CTRL/lmc-book/lectures/kalman-filter.md

 A = \nabla_x f(x_t, u_t)\lvert_{x_t = \mu_{t-1}}^T, \qquad C =  \nabla_xg(x_t)\lvert_{x_t = \mu_t^p}^T
 $$

-With $A$ and $C$ computed using the state estimate at each time step, we apply (almost) the same set of equations we saw with the standarf KF.
+With $A$ and $C$ computed using the state estimate at each time step, we apply (almost) the same set of equations we saw with the standard KF.

 ```{admonition} Prediction step (Extended KF)